ashleyaggie/EmployeeTracker/README.md

 ## Installation

 Files must be downloaded from Github.
 Then, run npm install to get the necessary node modules.
 Edit or duplicate the .env.EXAMPLE file to be just a .env file and fill in your MySql username and password.
+Open the seed.sql in MySql and run the file.
 Last, run npm start.

 ## Usage